andthomas/investment-app/README.md

-# Investment App Concept
+# Investment PWA Concept

-A concept app for a fintech investment service.
+A concept progressive web app for a fintech investment service.
 Built off a my own [react boilerplate](https://github.com/andthomas/react-scratch) and using react router and Grommet UI.

 To get started: